MAKLEER, JACOB [SSNE 5433]

 In 1616 James Maclean''s name (Jakop Makleer) appears on both registers for the Älvsborg ransom payments in the fourth term, firstly at 1 riksdaler for himself and 1 for his female servant; and secondly at 8 riksdaler.

-In November 1617 James Maclean's name (Jakop Makleer) along with his unnamed wife are shown as owing 2 riksdaler for themselves and 2 for their male and female servants on the Älvsborg ransom; in the December register he is solely listed, owing 8 riksdaler.
+In November 1617 James Maclean's name (Jakop Makleer) along with his unnamed wife are shown as owing 2 riksdaler for themselves and 2 for their servants (a man and a women) on the Älvsborg ransom; in the December register he is solely listed, owing 8 riksdaler.
 The same year James Maclean's name appears amongst those listed as permitted to operate inns, freight wine and test wine imported into Sweden.

 A set of his accounts exist for the year 1620 in Uppsala University Library.